peterhalpin/robustDIF/README.md

 The main user-facing functions are illustrated below using the built-in example dataset `rdif.eg`.
 In the example dataset, there are a total of five items and the first item has DIF on the intercept and slope.
-DIF on the intercept was additive and equal to
+DIF on the item difficulty (intercept slope) was additive and equal to
 ![1/2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;1%2F2 "1/2").
 DIF on the slope was multiplicative and equal to
 ![2](https://latex.codecogs.com/png.image?%5Cdpi%7B110%7D&space;%5Cbg_white&space;2 "2").